shotover/shotover-proxy/docs/user-guide/configuration.md

 linux program.
-* `main_chain` - Also consists of a MPSCTee that will copy queries to the same topic as the `redis_chain` before sending the query onto caching layer that will try to resolve the query from a redis cache before ending up finally sending the query to the destination Cassandra cluster via a `CodecDestination`
+* `main_chain` - Also consists of a MPSCTee that will copy queries to the same topic as the `redis_chain` before sending the query onto caching layer that will try to resolve the query from a redis cache before ending up finally sending the query to the destination Cassandra cluster via a `CassandraCodecDestination`
 * `KafkaDestination` - A single transform chain that will serialise and forward any queries to a given Kafka topic.